Using Pay Down Goals

 Unlike Labs features, which are more experimental, public beta means this version of Goals is stable and supported — just not yet final.

 If you’d rather wait for the complete rollout, that’s perfectly fine too.
-The full experience will be available early next year, once all planned features are released.
+We plan to move out of beta soon.

 What’s the difference between avalanche and snowball in the savings calculator?